Professional Engineering and Geoscience Practice in BC Online Seminar

 On February 5, 2021, the Professional Governance Act (PGA) came into force.
 This new legislation replaces the Engineers and Geoscientists Act, introducing new requirements that are formalized through an updated set of Engineers and Geoscientists BC Bylaws.
 With the PGA, the Online Seminar has undergone significant changes with a new version available effective July 26, 2021.

-Applicants and trainees who have completed the previous version of the online seminar (Version 1) prior to July 26, 2021, when Version 2 is released should take note of the following transition provisions that have been approved by Council.
+Applicants and trainees who completed the previous version of the online seminar (Version 1) prior to July 26, 2021, when Version 2 was released should take note of the following transition provisions that were approved by the Board.

-- Version 1 of the seminar will be accepted as meeting the seminar requirement for registration as a professional registrant until July 1, 2022.
-Applicants and trainees will be offered free access to Version 2 of the seminar for voluntary viewing.
+- Version 1 of the seminar was accepted as meeting the seminar requirement for registration as a professional registrant until July 1, 2022.
+Applicants and trainees in this category can obtain free access to Version 2 of the seminar for voluntary viewing.

 Access the Online Seminar